rennelou/optical-waveguide/README.md

 optical_waveguide my_bidimensional_simulation.json my_output_file.h5
 ```

-The result will be a HDF5 file called `my_output_file.h5` which is formed for the hierarchy below:
+The result will be a HDF5 file called `my_output_file.h5` which is formed from the hierarchy below:

 ```
 /               root
-/deltas         discretization steps of the simulation grid /core           refractive index distribution of the device simulated device /eletric_field  electrical field distribution of the simuation /intensity      light intensity distribution of the simuation
+/deltas         discretization steps of the simulation grid /core           refractive index distribution of the device simulated /eletric_field  electrical field distribution of the simulation /intensity      light intensity distribution of the simulation
 ```